AlphaHydrae/api-copilot/README.md

 ## Installation

-Install the command line utility:

-    npm install -g api-copilot-cli
+To set up your project to use API Copilot for the first time, follow the [project setup procedure](#setup-project).
+If you simply want to run API Copilot scenarios in a project where the setup procedure has already been done, jump to the [usage installation procedure](#setup-usage).

+<a name="setup-project"></a>
+### Project Setup Procedure

-To set up your Node.js project to use API Copilot, install `api-copilot` as a development dependency:
+To set up a Node.js project to use API Copilot, install `api-copilot` as a development dependency:

     npm install --save-dev api-copilot

+You can run this again whenever you want to upgrade to the latest version of API Copilot.

 If your project is in another language, you can add this minimal `package.json` file to your project: